icons

 Gift Deed vs Will

-A will and Gift deed are two different legal instruments.
+A will and a gift deed are two different legal instruments.
+Below is the comparison table for a gift deed vs a will [4]

 • What is being gifted and from whom to whom as well as their relationship whether gift deed in blood relation or not.